+- any marks or moles on your skin

+- symptoms or changes in your breast(s)

+- raised prostate specific antigen test (PSA)

-If you are concerned about either any marks or moles on your skin or symptoms or changes in your breast(s), you can use our self-referral service without having to see your GP first.
-Call the Claims Personal Advisory Team who will check your cover and ask you some questions to establish whether the service can help.
+call the Claims Personal Advisory Team who will check your cover and ask you some questions to establish whether the service can help.
 If they believe it can and you consent to go ahead, the adviser will transfer you to the service, which will then be responsible for making a diagnosis.

-If the service is not suitable, or if you prefer not to use it, you should make an appointment with your ${\bf GP}$ as soon as possible for further advice.
+If the service is not suitable, or if you prefer not to use it, you should make an appointment with your GP as soon as possible for further advice.